 Breaking the Silence: A Groundbreaking Project to Support Older Adults Affected by Sexual Violence

-On this International Day of Older Persons, La Traversée is launching an innovative project to better identify and support older adults who have experienced sexual violence.
-This initiative is made possible thanks to a vital $60,000 contribution from the Mirella and Lino Saputo Foundation.
+In this International Day of Older Persons, La Traversée is launching an innovative project to better identify and support older adults who have experienced sexual violence.
+This initiative is made possible thanks to a vital contribution from the Mirella and Lino Saputo Foundation.

 A hidden reality